Govt strategy in Covid fight commended

 Arguably, a much higher vaccination rate would have enabled us to better deal with the impact of our current outbreak.

-It will also allow us to have some semblance of normalcy living with Covid and help reduce the sudden snap lockdowns and restrictions that are severely disrupting our economy and society.
+It will also allow us to have some semblance of normalcy living with Covid and help reduce the sudden snap lockdowns and restrictions that are severely disrupting our economy and societ